Welcome to our guide on how to install and use DataCue on your WooCommerce store.

 Setup Product Recommendations

-Include the above PHP to add product recommendations to the following pages:
+Include the above code on the following pages:

 - Product page

 - 404 page